truzo/tomango-2018/site/content/blog/perform-successful-efficient-redirect.md

 title: "How to perform a successful and efficient redirect"
 author: "elliot"
 date: 2014-04-17 14:09:45
-excerpt: Whether you've simply renamed a page or moved your entire website, it's impossible to deny the importance of a redirect. blog/categories:
+description: Whether you've simply renamed a page or moved your entire website, it's impossible to deny the importance of a redirect. blog/categories:
  - tips-and-advice
  - web-design